taiebhossain/guess-number/README.md

-This is simple Number Guessing Game
+This is a simple Number Guessing Game